thutch/thutch.github.com/source/_posts/2012-04-15-object-oriented-recursion.markdown

 But object-oriented recursion is a bit different;
 <!-- more -->

-{% blockquote Kent Beck, The Smalltalk Report http://www.macqueen.us/smalltalkReport/ST/ST09/27be.pdf Object-Oriented Recursion %}
+{% blockquote Kent Beck http://www.macqueen.us/smalltalkReport/ST/ST09/27be.pdf Object-Oriented Recursion The Smalltalk Report%}
 object-oriented recursion represents the invocations themselves as objects, sending the same message to different objects
 {% endblockquote %}